adialkozha/aspa.api/README.md

 5. If the client can not decide between the products, what can the site offer?
 6. What is the average rating of a specific good in the list of the products?
 7. What is the total price of all goods selected by the customer?
-8. Find members who bought products from the laptop and toys category?
+8. Find members who bought products from the 'Baby products' or 'Toys & Games'  category?
 9. Find members who didn't buy products from the 'Toys & Games' category?
 10. .
 11. How can you help people who do not know which product is better and which is not?
 12. .